Mieke Pullen: Career

 Pullen did not break 2:40:00 at either the Rotterdam or Berlin Marathon races in 1995, but got her first win over the half marathon distance at the Dutch Monster Half Marathon race.
-Pullen also won the 15K VTM Telecomloop race in 1995.
+She won the 15K VTM Telecomloop race in 1995.
 She made her American debut at the Boston Marathon in 1996, but her time of 2:41:55 hours left her out of the leading pack.
 She was that year's winner in Enschede, running a season's best of 2:41:13, and was the runner-up at the Eindhoven and Singapore races.
 The 1997 season, at the age of 40, was one of her best: she won the Westland and Eindhoven marathons, taking a Dutch title with a lifetime best run of 2:36.51 hours at the latter race.
 She closed the year with her first win at the Montferland Run 15K – a feat she would repeat the following year.
 She continued on a career high with a run of 2:39.00 hours for eighth at the 1998 Rotterdam Marathon and retained her Dutch title in Eindhoven, coming second overall behind Romania's Simona Staicu.
 Other outings on the roads included a runner-up finish at the Oostende Brugge Ten Miles and 11th at the Zevenheuvelenloop.

 She was tenth at the 1999 Rome City Marathon and fourth in Eindhoven (recording her final career sub two hours and forty minute marathon with 2:39.47).
 Pullen had her last race wins in this period: she won the Almere Marathon in 2000 and 2002, and in 2001 she topped the podium at the Groet Uit Schoorl Run and half marathons in Drunen and Eindhoven.
 She transitioned into the veterans' master athlete category for women over forty.
 In 1999 and 2000 she won the masters races at the Oostende Brugge and Zevenheuvelenloop races.
 At the 2001 World Master's Championships in Brisbane, Australia, she won the over-40s women's marathon title.
 She was a three-time winner of the veteran's race at the Warandeloop cross country.